Angel-Journey/whim-vim-client/README.md

 # whim-vim-client

 # Application Title: A Description
-This application allows the user to mangage a list of their favorite hobbies.
+This application allows the user to manage a list of their favorite hobbies.
 They can create new list entries, read their list, update pre-existing entries, and delete entries.

 # Important Links
 * API Repo: [view here](https://github.com/Angel-Journey/whim-vim-api)